BullseyeCoverage Up Contents Search

 Cause 2

 The coverage build setting changed during your build.
-The cov01 command was invoked before your build finished, possibly intended for a different project that was building simultaneously on the same computer.
-The setting is global by default.
+For example, the cov01 command was invoked before your build finished.
+By default, the coverage build setting affects all sessions for the user.

 How to Verify This Cause